TAAPArthur/mykiss-repo/forks/README.md

-libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs libwebp - use libjpeg instead of libjpeg turbo mesa - disabled llvm musl - fixing wchar_t and wint_t typedefs to work with tcc on arm64 python - removed sqlite dependency vim - disable mouse support
+libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs libwebp - use libjpeg instead of libjpeg turbo mesa - disabled llvm mtdev - replace builtin_ffs with musl's ffs so it can properly be linked against; Also provide the --build arg so it can build on the pinephone musl - fixing wchar_t and wint_t typedefs to work with tcc on arm64 python - removed sqlite dependency vim - disable mouse support